 Smart thermostatic radiator valves (TRVs) are attached to your radiators and allow you to control each of them individually.
 This means you can more accurately measure the temperature of separate rooms, rather than just by one central thermostat, which could be in a completely different section of the house!

 One of the big limitations of the old heating systems is that you set the target temperature, but inaccurate readings mean your heating never works to its full potential.
 If the thermostat is in the hallway near the front door (where they have traditionally been installed), it could mean the temperature reading isn’t representative of the rest of the house – as other rooms which are not subject to draughts might be warmer.
 If your thermostat doesn’t know the target temperature has in fact been reached in other parts of the house, it will continuously boost your heating, potentially costing you more than you’d like.
 With TRVs, this isn’t an issue.

 ‘Zoning’ your home, by installing thermostats/TRVs in each, means you can just heat rooms you’re actually going to be in, which is another way you can save money.
-Why heat a room you’re not going to be in all night?
+Why pay to heat a room all day if you’re not going to be in it?

-Most smart heating systems include a smartphone app/desktop that allows you to control your heating from outside of the home, and also to map your usage.
+Most smart heating systems include a smartphone/desktop app that allows you to control your heating from outside of the home, and also to map your usage.
 Being able to turn your heating on or off or change schedules from wherever you are is possibly the most key difference with a smart heating system.

 There are several scenarios in which this control comes in handy.
 If you know you’re going to be getting home from work later than usual, you can change your schedule for that night.
 If you go away and forget to turn the heating off, you can do it with the touch of a finger!
 Or if you go away and the temperature dips, you can put your heating on low to prevent your pipes freezing.